ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

  5. `WORKDIR /app`: This line sets the working directory for subsequent commands to `/app`.
 This is where you'll be when you enter the container.

  6. `RUN terraform --version`: This command prints the version of Terraform to the console, allowing you to verify that the installation was successful.

+ 7. `USER jenkins`: This line switches back to the jenkins user returning to a lower privilege level.
+This is a good security practice to minimize the risk of running processes as the root user within the container.

+ ### Step 2: Building and Running the Docker Image